Steps If your Website URL is down

 Step 2: Check the Logs

 Before tracking down any of the problems, We need to check the Logs first of our web server and related components.
-If we found any error logs or any suspicious logs on access logs, We will be able to identify the problems Precisely.
+If we find any error logs or any suspicious logs on access logs, We will be able to identify the problems Precisely.

 The logs will be usually present at directory /var/log. if you have an Apache server running on an Ubuntu server, by default the logs will be kept in /var/log/apache2.
 Check the files in this directory to see what kind of error messages are being generated.
 If you’re using a distribution that refers to Apache as httpd by default the logs will be kept at